-and/or abdominal pain.
 Some cases of mild NCS in children may be due to changes in body proportions associated with growth.
-Why NCS occurs or becomes symptomatic in adults is less clear.
-Treatment ranges from surveillance to surgical intervention and is based on the severity of symptoms and their expected reversibility when considering the affected person's age and stage of the syndrome.
+The reason NCS occurs or causes symptoms in adults is less clear.
+The following may increase the risk of developing NCS as a result of compression of the left renal vein:

 The surgical technique depends upon each person's anatomy and how likely it is to relieve symptoms.
 The use of a combination of surgical techniques is increasingly being recognized as a means to alleviate symptoms of NCS.